-New policies related to a more integrated park system ensure park distribution within a 10-minute walk or biking distance from residences and a mix of park and open space types.
+New policies related to a more integrated park system ensure park distribution access to public or private parks, recreation facilities, or trails in the City of Santa Ana within a 10-minute walk or biking distance from residences and a mix of park and open space types.
 A new policy related to inclusivity includes equitable distribution of parks and open space with a focus on park deficient areas.
 Revisions to policies also include a greater emphasis on safe routes to schools, trail connectivity, maintenance resources, asset management, landscaping, and protection of natural, cultural, and historic resources.
 New implementation actions include convening an interagency forum and an annual open space summit, as well as implementing an asset management, green infrastructure, and urban forestry plan.
+A new implementation actions also relates to using the Park Master Plan as guidance to identify and acquire property within the City for park and open space use which will focus on bringing the park and recreation system to 2 acres of land per 1000 residents with a plan to keep pace with future urban growth.